A pullback operation on a class of currents: Compatibility with cohomology

-Assume now that $X$ and $Y$ are compact; then $Z$ is compact.
-To prove Theorem~\ref{thm2} we will use the following well-known facts about the blowup $\pi\colon B\to Z$ along $i(X)$; see, e.g., \cite[Chapter~4.6]{GrHa}.
+We will use the following well-known facts about the blowup $\pi\colon Bl_X\to Z$ along $i(X)$, see, e.g., \cite[Chapter~4.6]{GrHa}.
+See \eqref{eq:tomtenisse} for the notation we will use.
 There is an exact sequence of de~Rham cohomology groups